 During lunch periods, students should remain within the cafetorium.
 Students are expected to discard their trash in the appropriate receptacles and to clean up their table area.
-Students are not allowed to use the gymnasium or weight room areas during lunch and games which present a hazard to people or property (per the discretion of the administration) will not be played.
+Students are not allowed to use the gymnasium or weight room areas during lunch, and games which present a hazard to people or property (per the discretion of the administration) will not be played.
 Students may eat in a classroom with the supervision of an instructor or advisor.
 Lunch guests or visitors during the lunch period need to get prior permission from administration for such visitation.
 A room where guests can meet with the student will be provided.
 Students who continuously create problems during the lunch period will be placed in an alternate setting.

-When favorable weather permits, students are able to spend the time outside, on school property near the picnic tables, but not in the area of the middle school or Village Park.
-Students should not be in the parking lots, nor should they be entering, sitting in, or driving vehicles.
+When favorable weather permits, students can spend the time immediately outside the cafetorium, at the picnic tables on school property.
+Students should not be in the area of the middle school or Village Park, in the parking lots, nor should they be entering, sitting in, or driving vehicles.

-Valders High School has a Closed Campus throughout the school day.
-Students must obtain permission to drive during the school day from the principal or his/her designee and must have prior permission from his/her parent or guardian.
+Valders High School has a closed campus throughout the school day.
+Students must obtain permission to leave during the school day from the principal or his/her designee and must have prior permission from his/her parent or guardian.
+Students leaving or arriving to school during regular hours must sign in and out on the office Chromebook.
 If a student must get something from his/her car, permission may be granted by the principal or by his/her designee.
+Leaving the building during the day without permission will result in an out of school suspension and the student will not be allowed on school grounds for the remainder of the day.
+Additional disciplinary actions may be administered as determined by the principal.